toni-akintola/wu-epistemic-advantage/README.md

 # Epistemic Advantage on the Margin: A Network Standpoint Epistemology

-A bandit model by Professor [Jingyi Wu](https://www.jingyiwu.org/) that depicts the emergence of several epistemic advantages for marginalized groups due to testimonial ignoration and devaluation.
+A bandit model by [Jingyi Wu](https://www.jingyiwu.org/) that depicts the emergence of several epistemic advantages for marginalized groups due to testimonial ignoration and devaluation.
 View the full paper [here](http://doi.org/10.1111/phpr.12895).

 ## Abstract